We’ve all seen them: those sets of (usually four) cheese

 My collection started innocently enough, perhaps in the early 2000s, when in a consignment store I found a set of four spreaders with handles shaped like different fruits.
 My husband and I ended up using these fairly often (although he put the grape one in the dishwasher once, and I had to re-color it with a purple magic marker - always handwash!).

 My first set of cheese spreaders.
-I had no idea when I
+I had no idea when I bought these that they would be the start of something so long-lasting. |

-After a few years, I happened upon four vegetable-shaped ones and thought they would go well with the fruit ones.
+few years, I happened upon four vegetable-shaped ones and thought they would go

 Then I found a set with handles shaped like different sorts of cheeses, which I figured would be quite useful, as I often used my spreaders for cheeses.